FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 On the other hand, negative values indicate a decrease in production or an increase in consumption, which result in a decreased load on the network (`"down-regulation"`).

-Finally, flexibility actions have commercial value that users can valorise on.
+Finally, flexibility activations have commercial value that users can valorise on.
 This value can fall to the platform operator or be shared among stakeholders.
 We talk more about this in :ref:`activation_profits`.

 .. _opportunity_types: